JackSloaner/TLAP-Exercises/README.md

 **Question in the book: Some words in programming have more than one common meaning.
 In `Chapter 4`, we learned about the `heap`, from which we get memory allocated with `new`.
 The term `heap` also describes a binary tree in which each node value is higher than any in the left or right subtree.
 Write a recursive function to determine whether a binary tree is a `heap`.** <br>‎<br>
 **Program description:** <br>
 - Binary Tree Heap program
-- Includes functions for:
+- Highlighted functions:
-- Checking if a tree is a heap
+  - `isHeap`: Check if a tree is a heap
-- Making a heap
+  - `makeHeap`: Make a heap
-- Printing binary tree
-- Making a random binary tree
   - Deleting tree after use to free up memory
 ### 6.6: binary_search_tree
 **Question in the book: a `binary search tree` is a binary tree in which each node value is greater than any value in that node's left subtree but less than any value in the node's right subtree.
 Write a recursive function to determine whether a binary tree is a `binary search tree`.** <br>‎<br>
 **Program description:** <br>